nortikin/sverchok/docs/nodes/viz/viewer_mk2.rst

 **draws using display lists**

 Uses OpenGL display list to cache the drawing function.
 This optimizes for rotating the viewport around static geometry.
-Changing the geometry clears the display cache, with big geometry inputs you may notice some lag on the intial draw + cache.
+Changing the geometry clears the display cache, with big geometry inputs you may notice some lag on the initial draw + cache.

 **ngons tesselation**